krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

+We can see that while the values on the sample path are volatile, the values on the top row converge towards a finite value.
 We can define this notion of convergence precisely using the mathematical concept of a limit.
 Let:

 $$